-Dr. Bren Hudson (PhD) reports that "Jung considered the instincts to be an ectopsychic factor similar to archetypes.
+Dr. Bren Hudson (Ph.D.) reports that "Jung considered the instincts to be an ectopsychic factor similar to archetypes.
 For Jung instincts form structures and patterns of human behavior, whereas archetypes form images in the mind.
 Both instincts and archetypes are ectopsychic factors.
-The instincts drive the development of ego.
-The task of the second half of life is for ego to become aware of it s origins in the self.
-All of Jungian Psychology can be summed up in its aim of bringing the ego into dialectical relationship with the self, the below and the above in a co-creating relationship."
+The instincts drive the development of the ego.
+The task of the second half of life is for the ego to become aware of its origins in the self.
+All of the Jungian Psychology can be summed up in its aim of bringing the ego into a dialectical relationship with the self, the below and the above in a co-creating relationship."

-Archetypes are fascinating and puts into perspective why we as a species are the way we are, why we think the way we think and why we act the way we act.
+Archetypes are fascinating and put into perspective why we as a species are the way we are, why we think the way we think, and why we act the way we act.

-It also gives explanation to what we observe when things go wrong such as in Schizophrenia.
-The archetypal imagery manifested in mental illness are near identical to popular doctrines in terms of both symbolism, imagery and thought content albeit usually exaggerated.
+It also gives an explanation of what we observe when things go wrong such as in Schizophrenia.
+The archetypal imagery manifested in mental illness is near identical to popular doctrines in terms of symbolism, imagery, and thought content albeit usually exaggerated.